4d/docs/docs/API/SessionClass.md

 :::note

-This function does nothing and always returns **True** with remote client and stored procedure sessions.
+This function does nothing and always returns **True** with remote client, stored procedure, and standalone sessions.

 :::